Table of Contents

 Health Complications Associated With A Dog’s Belly Button

-Most at risk from belly button-related infections are newborn puppies.
-However, Spooner explains: “There is a small risk of umbilical infection in newborn puppies—particularly if the umbilical cord is cut quite close to the body, or if the mother transfers bacteria when removing the cord.”
+Most at risk from belly button related infection are newborn puppies.
+However, Spooner explains: “There is a small risk of umbilical infection in newborn puppies — particularly if the umbilical cord is cut quite close to the body, or if the mother transfers bacteria when removing the cord.”

-Umbilical hernias are the primary health concern with a possible link to belly buttons.
+Umbilical hernias are the main health concern with a possible link to belly buttons.
 But what are they?